A Simple Way to Supercharge Your Tinctures & Oil Infusions

 Turn on the blender, adding additional oil as needed to get the plant matter moving if it’s being stubborn.
 Keep blending for a several minutes — you want the pitcher to feel good and warm.

-If you used fresh plant or a lower proof alcohol, you’re not quite done.
-It’s a good idea to apply gentle heat for day or two to make absolutely certain that all of the water content of the plant is evaporated out of the oil.
+It’s a good practice to apply gentle heat for day or two to make absolutely certain that all of the water content of the plant is evaporated out of the oil.
 Transfer the maceration to a mini crockpot on the “warm” setting (“low” is going to be too hot).
 Leave the lid off to allow any moisture to evaporate.
-You can also use an open glass jar placed in a warm dehydrator cabinet at 100F to 110F.
-After a day or two, your oil will be ready to strain as described above.
+You can also use an open glass jar placed in a warm dehydrator cabinet at 100F.
+After a day or two, your oil should be ready.

 fresh comfrey-infused tallow - blender method (left) vs. regular hot infusion (right)